cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

     *   **dcos**: The required prefix.
     *   **service-type**: The service type can be:
-        *   `service` - resources defined by a service/framework such as Marathon
+        *   `service` - resources defined by a DCOS service such as Cassandra.
-        *   `adminrouter` - resources defined by Admin Router, such as locations
+        *   `adminrouter` - resources defined by Admin Router, such as locations.
-        *   `acs` - resources defined by the access control service
+        *   `acs` - resources defined by the access control service.
-        *   `superuser` - superusers are allowed to do everything
+        *   `superuser` - superusers are allowed to do everything.
     *   **service-name** An [RFC 3986 (URI)][1] compliant name.
 For example, `dcos:service:kafka`.
     *   **namespace** The namespace can be:
         *   `services` - Marathon ACLs.